J. J. Jeczalik: Art of Noise and freelance work

-Art of silence and retirement from the music industry
+Art of Silence and retirement from the music industry

 In 1990, Art of Noise split, leaving Jeczalik to work on other projects including the Biographers' concept album Columbus with some of the recording done at his own Monsterrat Studios in Berkshire.
 J.J.
 Jeczalik’s Art of Sampling was released in 1993 including hundreds of samples from his personal audio library and was released on AMG's Hit Sound Producer label.

 In 1995, Jeczalik launched Art of Silence (his spin-off to Art of Noise) and his label Axiomattic with the West 4 single, the album artofsilence.co.uk and website that all followed in the next year with Teach Me, his final release as a musician in 1997.
-He retired from the music business and taught ITC at two Oxfordshire schools until his retirement in 2013.
+He retired from the music business and taught ICT at two Oxfordshire schools until his retirement in 2013.